hienvuvg/hienvuvg.github.io/_pages/about.md

 About
 ------
 <!--Prior to joining my Ph.D. program, I was with the Energy-Aware Computing Lab at Soongsil University, South Korea, where my research focused on advanced energy management systems.
 At Purdue University, I have been actively engaging in research on low-power embedded computing and sensing systems. -->
-My research focuses on low-power wireless sensing techniques for advancing precision agriculture.
-In particular, I am interested in battery-less wireless sensor networks that employ hardware and software optimization techniques to improve sensing, in-device computation, and communication efficiency for cost-effective and practical cyber-physical systems.
+My research focuses on low-power wireless sensing techniques to advance precision agriculture.
+Specifically, I am interested in wireless sensor networks that utilize hardware and software optimization techniques to enhance sensing, in-device computation, and communication efficiency for developing practical cyber-physical systems.

 News